MhmoudYahia/Task-Manager/README.md

 # Task-Manager App
-## Simple task manager that enables you to add a task, edit its data from a its own page and delete the page if you want.
-### Tools
-- Back-End with Node JS and Express framwork.
+ A simple yet powerful task manager designed to streamline your productivity.
+Built with precision and efficiency, this task manager allows you to effortlessly add tasks, edit their details on dedicated pages, and delete them at your convenience.

+## 🧑🏼‍💻 Tech Stack:

+- Back-End: Powered by Node.js and Express framework, ensuring a robust and scalable server.
-- Front-End with vanilla JavaScript, CSS and HTML.
+- Front-End: Crafted with vanilla JavaScript, CSS, and HTML for a clean and intuitive user interface.
-- Database with Mongodb.
--
+- Database: Utilizes MongoDB to store and manage task data efficiently.

+## Key Features:

+Task Management: Add tasks seamlessly, keeping your to-do list organized.
+Dedicated Editing: Edit task details with ease, ensuring your information is always up-to-date.
+Effortless Deletion: Remove tasks effortlessly, giving you full control over your task list.

 <hr>

 ## Main Page UI